Look Before You Leap: Detecting Phishing Web Pages by Exploiting Raw URL And HTML Characteristics: The Proposed Model

 \section{The Proposed Model}

 In this section, we elaborate on the architecture of our proposed deep neural network model, WebPhish.
-Deep learning techniques have been successful in a lot of Natural Language Processing (NLP) tasks, for example, in document classification \citep{kim2014convolutional}, machine translation \citep{cho2014learning}, etc. The extensive application of Recurrent neural networks (e.g., LSTM \citep{hochreiter1997long}) is due to their ability to exhibit temporal behaviour and capture sequential data.
-However, CNN is best suited for text classification and sentiment analysis, as CNN learns to recognize patterns across space \citep{yin2017comparative}.

-We define the problem of detecting phishing web pages using their URL and HTML content as a binary classification task for prediction of two classes: \textit{legitimate} or \textit{phishing}.
-Given a dataset with \textit{R} web pages $\{(URL_1,HTML_1, y_1)$, . . . , $(URL_R,HTML_R, y_R)\}$, where ${URL_r}$ and ${HTML_r}$ for \textit{r} = 1, . . . , \textit{R} represents the URL and HTML content of the $r$th web page from the dataset, while ${y_r\in \{0, 1\}}$ is its label. ${{y_r = 1}}$ corresponds to a phishing HTML content while ${{y_r = 0}}$ is a legitimate HTML content.
+We define the problem of detecting phishing web pages using their URL and HTML content as a binary classification task of predicting two classes: \textit{legitimate} or \textit{phishing}.
+Given a dataset with \textit{R} web pages $\{(u_1,h_1, y_1)$, . . . , $(u_R,h_R, y_R)\}$, where ${u_r}$ and ${h_r}$ for \textit{r} = 1, . . . , \textit{R} represents the URL and HTML content of the $r$th web page from the dataset, and ${y_r\in \{0, 1\}}$ is its label. ${{y_r = 1}}$ corresponds to a phishing web page and ${{y_r = 0}}$ is a legitimate web page.
+This study aims to automatically obtain the URL representation, $u_r \mapsto U$, and HTML $h_r \mapsto H$, where $U$ and $H$ represent the character and word embedding feature matrices of the raw URL and HTML content, respectively.
+Subsequently, the embedding matrices are employed to learn the discriminant model $f: X \mapsto Y $ used to classify a given web page, where $X$ is the concatenation of embedding matrices $U$ and $H$.